-Should you go for the Amazon Fire HD 8 vs. Samsung Galaxy Tab A 8.0"
+Amazon Fire HD 8 (2020) vs. Samsung Galaxy Tab A 8.0" (2019): Which should you buy?

 When you pick up the Fire HD 8 and begin using it, you immediately notice that it doesn't look your typical Android.
 Fire OS is based around Android, but it uses an entirely different interface and app store.
 The tablet software's look is designed for finding content, whether that is books, movies, shows, or games.

 Fire OS isn't necessarily bad, but if you haven't used it before, it takes some getting used to.
 One drawback to it is that you won't have full access to all of the apps the Google Play Store offers.
-Most of the apps you would want on a tablet will be available like Netflix, Hulu, Amazon Prime, but don't expect the entire catalog of Android apps to be there.
+Most of the apps you would want on a tablet, like Netflix, Hulu, and Amazon Prime are available, but don't expect the entire catalog of Android apps to be there.

 Amazon Fire HD 8 (2020) vs. Samsung Galaxy Tab A 8.0" (2019): Which way to go?